dan8991iel/Discord-Bot-FHDW-BG-Weather-TheThingsStack-TheThingsNetwork/README.md

 1. Import the `createMqttClient` function from the `mqttHandler.js` file in the `index.js`.
 2. Configure MQTT settings by providing the required credentials, such as the MQTT address, application user, device ID, and password in the `config.json` file.
 3. Create an MQTT client by calling the `createMqttClient()` function in the `index.js` file and providing the necessary credentials and a callback function to handle received messages.
-   - The `createMqttClient()` function sets up the MQTT client by connecting to The Things Network and subscribing to the specified topic.
+   - The `createMqttClient()` function sets up the MQTT client by connecting to The Things Stack and subscribing to the specified topic.
    - It sets up event listeners for various MQTT events such as 'connect', 'subscribe', 'error', and 'message'.
-   - The 'connect' event is triggered when the MQTT client is connected to The Things Network.
+   - The 'connect' event is triggered when the MQTT client is connected to The Things Stack.
    - The 'subscribe' event is triggered when the MQTT client successfully subscribes to the specified topic.
    - The 'error' event is triggered when an error occurs in the MQTT client.
    - The 'message' event is triggered when a message is received from the specified topic, which then calls the provided callback function.